avajs/ava/docs/03-assertions.md

 If multiple assertion failures are encountered within a single test, AVA will only display the *first* one.

-In AVA 6, assertions return `true` if they've passed and throw otherwise.
+Assertions return `true` if they've passed and throw otherwise.
 Catching this error does not cause the test to pass.
 The error value is undocumented.

-In AVA 5, assertions return a boolean and do not throw.
-You can use this to return early from a test.
-The `snapshot()` assertion does not return a value.

 If you use TypeScript you can use some assertions as type guards.

 Note that the "throws" assertions return the error that was thrown (provided the assertion passed).
-In AVA 5, they return `undefined` if the assertion failed.

 ## Assertion planning